Striker turned defender Durm gives Germany more options

 "I haven't been around long enough to notice whatever hints the trainer is making about that.
 We'll find out on June 16.
 Everything else is speculation."

-Durm did acknowledge, however, that his chances of starting will hinge largely on whether Loew will be emphasising the attacking game - as he did for the most part during Germany's qualifying campaign - or shift the focus to fielding a tighter, more compact defence at the World Cup.
+Durm did acknowledge, however, that his chances of starting will hinge largely on whether Loew will be emphasizing the attacking game - as he did for the most part during Germany's qualifying campaign - or shift the focus to fielding a tighter, more compact defense at the World Cup.

 Durm might speak softly, almost meekly at news conferences, but his language on the pitch is fearless as he showed against Bale and Robben.
 Durm said he wouldn't flinch for a second if he gets called upon to stop World Player of the Year Cristiano Ronaldo on Monday.